samsonmarikwa/bamazon/README.md

 The bamazonSupervisor allows a supervisor to get a report on sales and to create new departments.

-## Using the application
+## Further information
-Further information on how to use the system is available on the link shown below.
-[Application Demo Videos](https://drive.google.com/drive/folders/1AvKI0r8PcrNBCIans32TF9Znfu0pP-Ht?usp=sharing)
+Further information on how to setup and use the system is available on [Application Demo Videos](https://drive.google.com/drive/folders/1AvKI0r8PcrNBCIans32TF9Znfu0pP-Ht?usp=sharing)